-Alternatively, instructors may request IGPE Associate Director Brandon Kawa to book their flights through the SUNY Buffalo State travel agency Direct Travel.
-After researching preferred airlines and options for flight dates and times, the instructor should share this information with Brandon as soon as possible.
+Alternatively, instructors may request the IGPE Director to book their flights through the SUNY Buffalo State travel agency Direct Travel.
+After researching preferred airlines and options for flight dates and times, the instructor should share this information with the Director as soon as possible.